Autodesk/sydevs/getting_started/part01.md

 add_executable(setting_up ${SETTING_UP_SRCS})
 target_link_libraries(setting_up debug SyDEVS-static-debug optimized SyDEVS-static)
 ```

+Edit the file if necessary, and save.
+Necessary edits may include changing the SyDEVS version number (`sydevs-v0.6.5`) or deleting the text `debug SyDEVS-static-debug optimized` from the last line (e.g. on OSX or Linux).

 Now it's time to build and test the project to make sure everything is properly set up.